 For the next part of your South Korea trip, you will be hopping over to the beautiful Jeju island.
 Prepare yourself for plenty of waterfalls, greenery and stunning views.
 From Busan, you can either take a ferry or fly.
 We recommend taking a flight, as it’s much quicker and costs a lot less than the ferry.
 Below we have briefly listed a few of the must-see things to do on Jeju Island.
-If you want a more in-depth guide of how to do all of the following activities on a budget, make sure to check out our Jeju Island on a budget guide.
+If you want a more in-depth guide on how to do all of the following activities on a budget, make sure to check out our Jeju Island on a budget guide.

 Take an enjoyable hike to the cave inside of a lava mountain!
-Lookout at the stunning views across the glistening blue sea.
+Look out at the stunning views across the glistening blue sea.
 There are also two colourful temples on the mountain, which are free to enter.

 Entrance: 1,000 Won ($0.85)

 Watch the waves crash against the cliff edges that were created as a result of a lava eruption.
-The sight provides breathtaking views of the coast.
+The site provides breathtaking views of the coast.
 Jusangjeolli Cliff has even been compared to Giant’s Causeway in Northern Ireland.